-Lack of air coming from the AC registers.
+Lack of air coming from the AC registers

 Even though you hear the air conditioning running, you may notice that very little air is coming out of your registers.
 When that happens, there’s a very good chance that you have duct problems such as clogs, leaks or poor ductwork design.

-When air doesn’t move through your office space as designed due to HVAC duct problems, you’ll notice temperature inconsistencies as well as poor air flow.
+When air doesn’t move through your space as designed due to HVAC duct problems, you’ll notice temperature inconsistencies as well as poor air flow.
 You may have some areas with reduced air flow and temperatures that are too warm, and others where it’s drafty and too cold.

-Unbalanced air pressure.
+Unbalanced air pressure

 When your ventilation isn’t working as designed, you can and up with unbalanced air pressure.
 Duct problems can cause symptoms like doors that slam by themselves, odors that linger or migrate, or strange whistling noises.
-You may be starting to wonder if your office is haunted!
+You may be starting to wonder if your space is haunted!

 Related article: HVAC Troubleshooting: Surprising Symptoms of HVAC Problems